ibm-build-lab/terraform-ibm-cloud-pak/modules/roks/example/README.md

 ## Run using local Terraform Client

-Set the credentials to access IBM Cloud.
-Go [here](../../../CREDENTIALS.md) for details.

 For instructions to run using the local Terraform Client on your local machine go [here](../../../Using_Terraform.md).

 Set values for required input variables in the file `terraform.tfvars`.
 Pay attention to the sections required for **Classic** vs **VPC**.